6 Reasons Your Roof May Need To Be Replaced

 - If the siding on your home is decayed or the paint is blistering and peeling

-- If your heating/cooling energy bills are excessive, which could be due to poor or lack of ventilation or air flow restriction
+- Finally, if your heating/cooling energy bills are excessive, which could be due to poor or lack of ventilation or air flow restriction

 Leaks and missing shingles can usually be repaired without having to replace the roof completely.
 But, if your roof is more than 15 years old and you see one or more of these problems cropping up, it is critical to have a professional inspect it and possibly replace it to ensure your safety and comfort.